Kathleen (Kat) Saunders Gregor

 Bio

-Repeatedly recognized by Chambers USA, Chambers High Net Worth and The Best Lawyers in America, Ms. Gregor represents corporate clients spanning a broad range of industries, including retail, entertainment, energy, technology, communications, financial services and manufacturing.
-Her work in the financial services industry includes counseling fintech and other blockchain companies, asset managers (and related investment funds) and financial institutions.
+Repeatedly recognized by Chambers USA, Chambers High Net Worth and The Best Lawyers in America, Ms. Gregor represents clients spanning various industries, including retail, entertainment, energy, technology, communications, financial services, and manufacturing.
+Her work with the financial services industry includes counseling fintech and other block-chain companies, asset managers (and related investment funds) and financial institutions.
 She also advises high-net-worth individuals to resolve inquiries by tax authorities into matters involving estate tax, residency and domicile, and reporting of foreign and digital assets.
-Known for her innovative approach to resolving tax disputes, clients regularly turn to Ms. Gregor for achieving favorable negotiated outcomes beyond traditional paths to court.
+Known for her innovative approach to resolving tax disputes, clients regularly turn to Ms. Gregor to achieve favorable negotiated outcomes beyond traditional paths to court.
+In addition, she regularly works on complex, cross-border disputes that involve navigating multiple jurisdictions, particularly those related to tax or investment treaties.

 Representative matters include:

-• attaining a full concession by the IRS, after filing a petition and prior to the IRS’ response, in Ivory Investment Management, LP v.
+- attaining a full concession by the IRS after filing a petition and before the IRS’ response in Ivory Investment Management, LP v.
 Commissioner

-• achieving a full victory for her client in a pair of cases involving the definition of manufacturing and machinery, one of which was argued before the Massachusetts Supreme Judicial Court, in Veolia v.
+- achieving a complete victory for her client in a pair of cases involving the definition of manufacturing and machinery (one of which was argued before the Massachusetts Supreme Judicial Court) in Veolia v.
 Board of Assessors of the City of Boston

-• representing multiple private equity and hedge funds in administrative disputes with the IRS regarding the application of Section 1402 to income received by a limited partner
+- representing multiple private equity and hedge funds in administrative disputes with the IRS regarding the application of Section 1402 to income received by a limited partner, including as counsel of record in the U.S. Tax Court for Soroban Capital Partners LP and Baker Brothers Advisors LP

-• achieving the complete reversal of examination assessments involving the definition of manufacturing for purposes of Section 199 and certain related party fees for services on behalf of an international retail client
+- obtaining the complete reversal of examination assessments involving the definition of manufacturing for purposes of Section 199 and specific related-party fees for services on behalf of an international retail client

 Credentials